bparanj/coding-skill/_posts/2019-06-20-thinking-recursively.md

 Recursion is a programming technique where a function calls itself.
 The solutions has one or more base cases that are easy to solve.
 Must solve the same problem on some other input with the goal of simplifying the larger problem input.

+Recursion can also be single, when the method calls itself once or multiple, when the method calls itself multiple times.

 Notice that the method does not return a value in the inductive step, it returns a function instead.
 Each time a procedure is activated recursively, a new set of local, bound variables is created.
 Although they have the same names as their corresponding elements in the set local to the previous instance of the procedure, their values are distinct.

+## Stack Depth

+Normally, a computer allocates two areas of memory for a program: the stack and the heap.

+The stack is used to store information about method calls.
+When a piece of code calls a method, information about the call is placed on the stack.
+When the method returns, that information is popped off the stack, so the program can resume execution just after the point where it called the method.

+The list of methods that were called to get to a particular point of execution is called the call stack.

+The heap is another piece of memory that the program can use to create variables and perform calculations.

+Typically, the stack is much smaller than the heap.
+The stack usually is large enough for normal programs because your code typically doesn’t include methods calling other methods to a very great depth.
+However, recursive algorithms can sometimes create extremely deep call stacks and exhaust the stack space, causing the program to crash.

+The article [Recursion Basics]({% post_url 2019-03-28-recursion-basics %}) has a section on _Removing Recursion_ that explains how you can prevent this kind of deep recursion from exhausting the stack space and crashing the program.

+For this reason, it’s important to evaluate the maximum depth of recursion that a recursive algorithm requires in addition to studying its run time and memory requirements.

 ## Summation